Get started with sensitivity labels

 Publish the labels.
 After your sensitivity labels are configured, publish them by using a label policy.
 Decide which users and groups should have the labels and what policy settings to use.
 A single label is reusable—you define it once, and then you can include it in several label policies assigned to different users.
 So for example, you could pilot your sensitivity labels by assigning a label policy to just a few users.
 Then when you're ready to roll out the labels across your organization, you can create a new label policy for your labels and this time, specify all users.

 The basic flow for deploying and applying sensitivity labels:

 A number of different subscriptions support sensitivity labels and the licensing requirements for users depend on the features you use.

-To see the options for licensing your users to benefit from Microsoft 365 compliance features as of April 1, 2020, see the Microsoft 365 licensing guidance for security & compliance.
+To see the options for licensing your users to benefit from Microsoft 365 compliance features, see the Microsoft 365 licensing guidance for security & compliance.
 For sensitivity labels, see the Information Protection section and related PDF or Excel download.

 Permissions required to create and manage sensitivity labels

 Members of your compliance team who will create sensitivity labels need permissions to the Microsoft 365 compliance center, Microsoft 365 security center, or the Security & Compliance Center.